Deep Learning for Efficient CSI Feedback in Massive MIMO: Adapting to New Environments and Small Datasets: Performance Evaluation

 We now consider the CSI recovery for different CR levels.
-Fig. \ref{fig:nmse_trans_outdoor} shows the performance of the model pretrained on the Cost2100 Outdoor dataset under new scenarios.
-We observe that ``CSI-TransNet, Full" always has similar CSI recovery as ``SPTM2-ISTANet+, Retrained", which suggests that our proposed plug-in CSI-to-CSI translation design is able to reuse the pretrained model and weights effectively.
-We also observe that ``CSI-TransNet, Aug200" achieves NMSE accuracy below $-20$ dB at CR =${1}/{4}$ and below $-9$ dB at CR = ${1}/{16}$ in other scenarios.
-This establishes ``CSI-TransNet, Aug200" as a good anchor network and suggests that the anchor network pretrained on a diverse environment benefits scenario-adaptive design.
+Fig. \ref{fig:nmse_trans_outdoor} and Table \ref{tab:combined_scenarios_cos_outdoor} present the NMSE and cosine similarity for the model pretrained using the Cost2100 Outdoor dataset across different scenarios, respectively.
+A notable observation is that ``CSI-TransNet, Full" consistently exhibits comparable CSI recovery accuracy and cosine similarity to ``SPTM2-ISTANet+, Retrained" in different CRs.
+This suggests that our proposed plug-in CSI-to-CSI translation design is able to reuse the pretrained model and weights effectively.
+Furthermore, the ``CSI-TransNet, Aug200" demonstrates robust performance, achieving an NMSE below $-20$ dB at CR = ${1}/{4}$ and below $-8.6$ dB at CR = ${1}/{16}$ in various scenarios.
+Correspondingly, it attains a cosine similarity exceeding $0.99$ at CR = ${1}/{4}$ and above $0.93$ at CR = ${1}/{16}$.
+These results highlight the capability of ``CSI-TransNet, Aug200" as a versatile anchor network, and suggests that the anchor network pretrained on a diverse environment benefits scenario-adaptive design.

-Interestingly, note that carrier frequencies of Cost2100 Indoor, Measured Indoor and Quadriga 3GPP UMA are different from that of Cost2100 Outdoor.
+Interestingly, note that carrier frequencies of Cost2100 Indoor, Measured Indoor and Quadriga 3GPP UMA are different from those of Cost2100 Outdoor.
 In fact, the subcarrier spacing of Measured Indoor is also different from Cost2100 Outdoor.
 The performance robustness of CSI-TransNet irrespective of the difference in terms of carrier frequencies and subcarrier spacing shows that our proposed CSI-TransNet architecture is less rigid and can reuse pretrained networks across different scenarios.
 Using very limited new measurements from a new environment, CSI-TransNet reduces the cost of practical deployment in diverse and complex wireless environments.